Ola-Youssef/Vacation-Tracking-System/README.md

 ### 4.1 Organizational Constraints

-* The system must implement a flexible, rules-based approach for validating and verifying leave requests.
+* The system must be designed and implemented in accordance with organizational rules and policies governing leave requests.

 ### 4.2 System Implementation Constraints